just-the-docs/just-the-docs/docs/configuration.md

 ## Document collections

-By default, the navigation display normal [pages](https://jekyllrb.com/docs/pages/).
+By default, the navigation and search include normal [pages](https://jekyllrb.com/docs/pages/).
 Instead, you can also use [Jekyll collections](https://jekyllrb.com/docs/collections/).
 Collections group documents that semantically belong together.

-For example, to group all documentation, put all your files in the `_docs` folder and create the `docs` collection:
+For example, to group all documentation put all your files in the `_docs` folder and create the `docs` collection:
 ```yaml
 # Define Jekyll collections
 collections: